-fun. is an American indie pop band based in New York City, New York that was formed by Nate Ruess, formerly of The Format.
+fun. is an American indie pop band based in New York City that was formed by Nate Ruess, formerly of The Format.
 After the 2008 breakup of The Format, Ruess then formed fun. with Andrew Dost of Anathallo and Jack Antonoff of Steel Train. fun. has released two albums, their debut Aim and Ignite in 2009 and their latest Some Nights in February 2012.The band's popularity exploded in 2012 after their departure fromBaroque Pop with their hit singles "We Are Young" and "Some Nights", the latter even appearing in the trailer for Wreck-It Ralph.
 The album Some Nights has been critically acclaimed (as wasAim And Ignite) with Nate's wide vocal range and harmonies as well as its unique combination of classic rock and modern hip hop influences.
 They have a strong knack for Lyrical Dissonance, and Nate has been compared to Freddie Mercury several times in terms of vocal flexibility.
 They are poppy, upbeat, yet dark, emotional, clever, funny, creative, and most of all fun.Expect lots of Lyrical Dissonance, massive vocal harmonies, dynamics, and Ear Worms.

 Album Title Drop: "So we Aim and Ignite..." from "Light A Roman Candle With Me."